dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/inheritance.md

 ![Student and Instructor classes deriving from Person class](inheritance/_static/inheritance.png)

 There are several ways this inheritance structure could be represented in the database.
-You could've a Person table that includes information about both students and instructors in a single table.
+You could have a Person table that includes information about both students and instructors in a single table.
 Some of the columns could apply only to instructors (HireDate), some only to students (EnrollmentDate), some to both (LastName, FirstName).
 Typically, you'd have a discriminator column to indicate which type each row represents.
 For example, the discriminator column might have "Instructor" for instructors and "Student" for students.

 ![Table-per-hierarchy example](inheritance/_static/tph.png)

 This pattern of generating an entity inheritance structure from a single database table is called table-per-hierarchy (TPH) inheritance.

 An alternative is to make the database look more like the inheritance structure.
-For example, you could've only the name fields in the Person table and have separate Instructor and Student tables with the date fields.
+For example, you could have only the name fields in the Person table and have separate Instructor and Student tables with the date fields.

 ![Table-per-type inheritance](inheritance/_static/tpt.png)